 When looking at all the various small businesses across all our neighborhoods, we discover that they are in various stages of success.
-When you look closer, you realize that there are actually 6 stages a typical business might be found – Launching, Surviving, Existing, Growing, Expanding, or Ending.
+Look closer when dealing with tough financial situations, you realize that there are actually 6 stages a typical business might be found – Launching, Surviving, Existing, Growing, Expanding, or Ending.

 What if I told you that the amount of money you make in your business, will be directly linked to the stage your business is currently in?